microsoft/code-with-engineering-playbook/developer-experience/devcontainers/readme.md

 If you are a developer and have experience with Visual Studio Code (VS Code) or Docker, then it's probably time you look at [development containers](http://web.archive.org/web/20200806073925/https://code.visualstudio.com/docs/remote/containers) (dev containers).
 This readme is intended to assist developers in the decision-making process needed to build dev containers.
 The guidance provided should be especially helpful if you are experiencing VS Code dev containers for the first time.

-Let's first introduce what dev containers are, briefly describe how they improve collaboration between developers and then highlight some high-level steps that you will be facing when building a dev container.

 > NOTE: This guide is not about setting up a Docker file for deploying a running Python program for CI/CD.

 ## Prerequisites